saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/error-handling.md

 ### Custom Error Types

 You can define your own error types to provide more context about errors.
-Below is an example of how to create and use custom error types in Rust.

 ```rust
 use std::fmt;